 An affirmative defense is, “Yes I did this act, but I was justified in doing so.”
 Put otherwise, Yes I did shoot, but I was doing it to defend my life/home/property.

 Does the aggressor have the ability to cause immediate death or great bodily harm?
-That’s is going to be dictated by the situation, the aggressor, his or her skills and or the presence of weapons, etc…
+That’s is going to be dictated by the situation, the aggressor, his or her skills, his or her size, and or the presence of weapons, etc…

 Does the aggressor have the opportunity to cause immediate death or great bodily harm?
 Opportunity is measured in time, distance, obstacles, etc… For example, an aggressor with a knife behind a chain-link fence doesn’t necessarily have the opportunity to cause harm until or unless he/she crosses that fence.

 And the last variable in the self-defense triangle and probably most important is the intent to cause death or great bodily harm.
-Intent is tricky because we don’t mind readers and intent is manifest through words or actions.
+The intent is tricky because we aren’t mind-readers and intent is manifest through words or actions.

 However, we also can not conduct such a conversation about “when can I shoot” without also stating to know the specific law of the land.
 I can’t speak for all areas, however, Illinois has written justified use of force exonerations.
-I encourage you to verify everything I am saying with your criminal defense attorney because I am not an attorney.
+I encourage you to verify everything I am saying with your criminal defense attorney because I am not an attorney and therefore this can not be considered legal advice.

 Illinois law also allows for use of force in defense of property in some situations.
 Illinois law allows the use of force to defend your property, however, you may only use force which is likely to cause death or great bodily harm to prevent a forcible felony.